choiboy98/choiboy98.github.io/about.md

 <h2>Academics<h2>

-<p>I am studying Computer Science at the University of Illinois at Urbana-Champaign.</p>
+<p>I am studying Computer Science at the University of Illinois at Urbana-Champaign.

-<p>Currently, I am interested in Computer Security and Artificial Intelligence.</p>
+Currently, I am interested in Computer Security and Artificial Intelligence.</p>

 <h2>Organization</h2>